okyksl/CHEERS-challenge/index.md

 ## <a name="section-cheers-round1"></a> Round 1: Extraction and Classification of Humanitarian Data

-In this round, we simulate the document processing procedure of analysts.
+The Round 1 of the challenge simulates the document processing procedure, normally conducted by analysts.
 In particular, given a document consisting of a number of sentences, a system is asked to:
-- First, **extract informative and relevant sentences**, and ...
+- First, **extract and select informative and relevant sentences**, and ...
-- Second, **classify the extracted sentences** according to the Sectoral Information.
+- Second, **classify the extracted sentences according to sectoral Information**.

-In the following, we first explain the dataset and task, and then describe the run file format and evaluation metrics.
+In the following, we explain the dataset and task, followed by describing the run files format, and evaluation metrics.

 ### Dataset

-The dataset of this round is available [here](https://deep-cheers-challenge.s3.amazonaws.com/data_round_1.zip).
-The dataset consists of the following files:
+The dataset of this round is available [here](https://deep-cheers-challenge.s3.amazonaws.com/data_round_1.zip) and consists of the following files:

     data_round_1/
       documents_train_en.csv